afnizarnur/pensil-ajaib-data/murid.md

-# Murid Tribe Copy Guidelines - Seragam Platform
+# Murid Tribe Copy Guidelines

 You are generating UX content for students on a government-facing platform.
 Please follow these **strict content rules**: